Weak error expansion of a stopped numerical scheme for singular Langevin process: Proof of Theorem

 \begin{thm} Under Assumptions~\ref{assu:basic},~\ref{assu:growth} and~\ref{assu:Hr-setting}, for all $f\in\mathcal P(U)$, $k\in\N$, there exists $0 < \bar b < \beta/(2d)$ such that for all $t\geqslant 0$, $P_tf\in mH^k$, and we have that there is $q_k>0$ such that:

 \end{thm}

 This section will be mostly about the demonstration of this theorem, which relies on Gamma calculus.
-We start by a quick review of Gamma calculus in Section~\ref{s-sec:Gamma_Calculus} for non-singular potential, then we will prove $H^1$ convergences in Section~\ref{s-sec:H1-hypo}, which serves as an initial case for an induction argument which will prove Theorem~\ref{thm:Hr-hypo} in Section~\ref{s-sec:Hr-hypo}.
+We start with a quick review of Gamma calculus in Section~\ref{s-sec:Gamma_Calculus} for non-singular potential, then we will prove $H^1$ convergence in Section~\ref{s-sec:H1-hypo}, which serves as an initial case for an induction argument which will prove Theorem~\ref{thm:Hr-hypo} in Section~\ref{s-sec:Hr-hypo}.
 Finally, Theorem~\ref{thm:estimates} will be proven is Section~\ref{s-sec:proof_estimates}.